 Harvard Project for Asian and International Relations

+As Harvard's largest annual student connection in Asia, the Harvard Project for Asian and International Relations (HPAIR) creates a forum of exchange and facilitates discussion of the most important economic, political, and social issues relevant to the Asia-Pacific region.
+Since 1991, the annual HPAIR conferences have brought together students from the world's foremost universities and leaders in the fields of government, business, culture, and academia.
 HPAIR's flagship project is its international student academic conference held in Asia each summer.
 The conference is revolves around six workshops that bring together undergraduate students, graduate students, and a distinguished group of speakers who are current leaders in academia, culture, business, and politics.
-Since 2004, HPAIR has also organized a business conference.

 For listings of more student groups by school please see: